UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 - Import the correct library from `vega_datasets`.
 - ***Before going further Click <font style="color:blue">Run code</font>   to take a look at the stock data before uncommenting the plot code and creating the visualization.***
 - Create a line plot with the stocks' date on the x-axis and their price on the y-axis.
 Save the plot in an object named `price_lineplot`.
-- You should color the lines by the stock symbol, so that you can compare the stock development for the different companies.
+- You should colour the lines by the stock symbol so that you can compare the stock development for the different companies.

 <codeblock id="01_09a">